DheepthaRajesh/dheeptha_rajesh/README.md

 **Incident report analysis for DDoS attack:**

 Analyzed a simulated cybersecurity incident involving a DDoS attack on network infrastructure, applying the NIST Cybersecurity Framework phases: Identify, Protect, Detect, Respond, and Recover.
 The activity involved identifying the threat, implementing protective measures like firewall rule adjustments, and employing an IDS/IPS for continuous threat detection.
 Response steps were designed to contain the incident swiftly, followed by a structured recovery plan to restore normal network functionality.
 This project highlights my expertise in using the NIST framework to assess incident data, formulate effective mitigation strategies, and reinforce organizational resilience against future cyber threats.

+**Incident Handler's journal for security incidents:**

+Maintained an incident handler journal to document and analyze security incidents encountered, recording essential details such as a description of the incident, tools used, the 5 W’s (who, what, when, where, and why), and additional notes to aid in investigation and prevention efforts.
+One entry included a ransomware attack triggered by a phishing email with a malicious attachment, leading to encrypted files across the organization’s network.
+This journal provides a systematic approach to tracking incidents, ensuring continuous learning, and enhancing the organization's response and resilience against future threats.